-$$B_0 = 4.5 \,\mathrm{T} \,, \ \Delta z = 300 \,\mathrm{mm}$$ (22)
+$$B_0 = 4.5 \,\mathrm{T}, \ \Delta z = 300 \,\mathrm{mm}$$ (25)

-In order to decrease the conductor peak field, the iron yoke in the coil-end region is substituted by stainless steel (from z=0 in Fig.28).
+In order to decrease the conductor peak field, the iron yoke in the coil-end region is substituted by stainless steel (from z=0 in Fig.35).
 In this way the peak field is 4.59 T, i.e. 0.37 T less respect to the configuration with "long yoke".
 The peak field in the coil ends is also lower than the peak field in the 2D section of the magnet (4.90 T).
-The magnetic length of the symmetric coil end at $B_0=4.5$ T is 102 mm (z=0 is the starting plane of the coil end, as reported in Figs. 28 and 29).
+The magnetic length of the symmetric coil end at $B_0=4.5$ T is 102 mm (z=0 is the starting plane of the coil end, as reported in Figs. 35 and 36).

-FIG.28: View of the symmetric side of the coil end.
+FIG.35: View of the symmetric side of the coil end.

-FIG.29: Cross section of coil ends, with the sextupole and decapole harmonics (units) as function of the position (mm).
+FIG.36: Cross section of coil ends, with the sextupole and decapole harmonics (units) as function of the position (mm).
 The iron contribution has not been taken into account.

-FIG.30: Photo of the coil-end during winding tests at ASG Superconductors.
+FIG.37: Photo of the coil-end during winding tests at ASG Superconductors.

-Winding tests have been performed by ASG Superconductors (Genova) with a dummy cable (superconducting cable with the inner stainless steel core).
-The tests have shown that the designed shape is stable during the winding (see Fig.30) and does not present particular problems.
+Before the construction of the model, winding tests were performed by ASG Superconductors (Genova) with a dummy cable (superconducting cable with the inner stainless steel core).
+The tests showed that the designed shape is stable during the winding (see Fig.37) and does not present particular problems.
 Only the final "shoe", which covers the last block, needs some refinements to completely fit the conductors.
 However the geometry of the "as built" coil-ends present some significant differences with respect to the "as designed".
 The most remarkable variation is a shift of the blocks along the z-axis, especially for the last 3 large blocks.
-As consequence, the total coil-end lengths result about 12-14 mm longer than the design value.
-The shift of the blocks seems due to the fact that the conductors in the coil-heads are "fatter" in the narrow side.
+As consequence, the total coil-end lengths resulted about 12-14 mm longer than the design value.
+The shift of the blocks seemed due to the fact that the conductors in the coil-heads were "fatter" in the narrow side.
 Consequently, each block in coil-ends is longer in the z-direction.
 From the magnetic point of view, the main inconvenient is a larger value of sextupole and decapole.
 The contribution of coil-end sextupole and decapole scaled to the 2-D section of the magnet (i.e. averaged on half-length of the 3.9 m long magnet) would be: $b_3 \approx +2.5$ units and $b_5 \approx +0.5$ units.

 A new coil-head geometry could be recalculated with Roxie, with a conductor narrow side more "fat".
 However this new geometry produces wedges more "tight" along the x-axis, due to the construction of the isoperimetric conductor blocks of Roxie.
-This modification has been judged pejorative by ASG, and consequently has been rejected.
-A compensation of sextupole and decapole component in the coil-ends has been carried out with a small inner shift of the last two coil-end blocks.

-A survey of the cured coil ends is discussed in Section Industrial developments.
+This modification was judged pejorative and consequently has been rejected.
+A compensation of sextupole and decapole component in the coil-ends was carried out with a small inner shift of the last two coil-end blocks.
+The model was built according this design.
+The new coil ends were still longer than designed (5 mm) leading to uncompensated sextupole and decapole components as discussed in Section z.z.
+Further iterations are still needed before freezing the coil end design.